-The Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 (the Code) has introduced several changes in the accounting policies which will be required from 1st April 2019.
+The Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 (the Code) has introduced several changes in the accounting policies, which will be required from 1st April 2022.
 The Code requires the disclosure of information relating to the expected impact of an accounting change required by a new standard that has been issued but not yet adopted.
-The Authority does not consider any changes to have a significant impact on the 2018/19 Statement of Accounts.